-B. A random sample of approximately 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
+- B. A random sample of approximately 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
 Files are reviewed to determine the ability of the staff to recognize potentially fraudulent claims and the quality of the SIU investigations.
 In addition, CAR reviews the accuracy of the savings reported to CAR.
 An examination of the effectiveness of the carriers' fraud screening and the SIU referral process has been incorporated into the biennial Claims Reviews.
-Cases will be evaluated on the quality of investigation, timeliness of investigation, resolution, statutory requirements, and accuracy of savings.
-The findings of the SIU review will be considered during the Commercial Audit.
+Cases will be evaluated on the quality of investigation, timeliness of investigation, resolution, statutory requirements, and accuracy of savings. - C. Rule 10 requires that the SC's SIU investigate suspicious circumstances surrounding underwriting, rating and premium issues.
+Also that a claim shall not be investigated by the SIU solely on the basis that the claim arises from a ceded policy.
+Additionally, Rule 10.C. requires the SC to conduct an audit of a representative sample of policies to verify garaging and policy facts.
+The SIU relevant components are included in the Commercial Claims Performance Standards Report and SIU Evaluation.
+This report is considered by the Compliance and Operations Committee upon completion.

-CARCommercial Claims Performance StandardsAppendix KCompliance Audit Claim QuestionnaireRevision Date2016.05.31PagePage 1 of 4
+CARCommercial Claims Performance StandardsAppendix KCompliance Audit Claim QuestionnaireRevision Date2019.04.26PagePage 1 of 4

-Pursuant to G.L.c.175, §113H, CAR is required to establish Performance Standards designed to contain costs, ensure prompt customer service and the payment of legitimate claims, and resist inflated, fraudulent, and unwarranted claims.
+Pursuant to G.L. c.175, §113H, CAR is required to establish Performance Standards designed to contain costs, ensure prompt customer service and the payment of legitimate claims, and resist inflated, fraudulent, and unwarranted claims.
 These Performance Standards require that all SCs establish plans and programs to meet these objectives.
 Often this only requires that the SC formalize or enhance its current practices and procedures.
 In other instances, SCs may need to develop new practices and procedures to become compliant with these Performance Standards.